 Cruise Ship Accidents

-While these situations are rare, what occur more often are equipment malfunctions, such as the 2013 generator fire aboard the Carnival ship Triumph.
+While these situations are relatively rare, equipment malfunctions do occur frequently, such as the 2013 generator fire aboard the Carnival ship Triumph.
 Dubbed the “poop cruise” by the media, the fire caused electrical and plumbing systems to shut down.
 More than 4,000 on board were stranded at sea for four days before the ship could be towed to shore.
 North Carolina Public Radio reported one woman’s horrifying experience:

 “… some passengers panicked.
 People were hoarding food — boxes and boxes of cereal, grabbing cake with both hands,” she said.
 “Toilets stopped working and the 3,143 passengers and 1,086 crew had to urinate in sinks and eventually red plastic bags.”
 She saw sewage dripping down walls.
 “Sometimes people slipped on it,” she said.
 Soon, the ship began to smell.
 “It was like a hot port-o-potty.”
 And when the ship tilted, “it would spill.”